 What it is: This is a measurement of the amount of oxygen your body is able to use during exercise.

 Why it matters: Generally, the higher your VO2 max, the stronger a runner you are, Welch explains, noting that understanding your number can help you make an individualized training program.

 Need to know: Although a VO2 max test is typically conducted in a laboratory setting, according to the American Council on Exercise, some studies suggest you can (near-accurately) estimate it yourself using what’s called a step test.
-Apple Watch also gives you this stat (and BTW, Paceline Card members can earn back the cost of the latest Apple Watch, up to a $429 value)1.
+With the Paceline app, you can get paid to get healthy.

 What it is: This is similar to interval training, but when you’re at your all-out, it’s nearing your VO2 max.

 Why it matters: Essentially, those short sprints of all-out, maximum effort, while not likely to be showcased on actual race day, can help you increase your overall speed.
 Speed work helps you improve your endurance, which allows you to run faster at the same energy level, Welch explains.